afteracademy/goserve-docs/micro/getting-started.md

 ### 1. Get an API Key

 The system uses API keys for initial access.
-Check the database initialization scripts for default keys.
+Ensure the auth service stores the key Kong validates.
+See [API key setup](/api-keys) for options.

 ### 2. Create a User Account